Yonas-Assefa/overengineered-todo/README.md

 - Code should be structured for testability and future scaling — including thoughtful abstractions in your API, logic, and domain models.

-- Your codebase should be structured in a way that makes it easy to test — even if you don’t write the actual tests.
+- Your codebase should be structured in a way that makes it easy to test — even if you don't write the actual tests.

 - Typed code should be expressive and safe — avoid relying on `any`, and model your data structures clearly and intentionally.